Dr Ben Sweeting is Course Leader for BA(Hons) Architecture.

 Ben Sweeting is Course Leader for the undergraduate course in architecture.
 He studied architecture at Magdalene College, University of Cambridge and then at the Bartlett, UCL and his research has been funded by the Arts and Humanities Research Council and the Andrew W. Mellon Foundation.
 Ben has taught at Brighton since 2007, first as a visiting lecturer (2007-2008) and then on a permanent basis (2009-present).
 He has previously taught at the University of Greenwich (2010-2012), Kingston University (2008), Central St. Martins (2010-2011) and London South Bank University (2008-2009) and held a research assistant position at UCL (2006-2007).

 Ben teaches in design studio and architectural humanities.
-As well as serving as Course Leader (2014-present), Ben coordinates the undergraduate design studio system (2014-present), has held roles as year leader for the second (2011-2016) and third years (2014-present) of the course, and is a member of the School Academic Scrutiny Commitee (2016-present) and School Research and Enterprise Committee (2017-present).
+As well as serving as Course Leader (2014-present), Ben has held roles as year leader for the second (2011-2016) and third years (2014-2017) of the course, and is a member of the School Academic Scrutiny Commitee (2016-present) and School Research and Enterprise Committee (2017-present).

-Ben has led BA Studio 01 since 2011, with Sarah Castle (IF_DO, 2015-2016), Tim Norman (Matavai Bay, 2014-2015) and Alex Arestis (Publica, 2011-2014).
-The work of the studio explores themes of scale, place and the public realm in both rural (Winchelsea; Alfriston) and urban (Regent Street; Brighton Pavilion, the Brighton Centre) contexts, receiving recognition from the RIBA, Ollie Riviere winning the Serjeant Award for Excellence in Drawing in 2014, and in the multi-discipline Nagoya University prize, with honorable mentions for Eve Olsen in 2015 and Katerina Demetriou in 2016.
+Since 2011, Ben has led an undergraduate design studio with Sarah Castle (IF_DO, 2015-2016), Tim Norman (Matavai Bay, 2014-2015) and Alex Arestis (Publica, 2011-2014).
+The work of the studio explores themes of scale, place and the public realm in both rural (Winchelsea; Alfriston) and urban (Regent Street; Brighton Pavilion, the Brighton Centre) contexts, receiving recognition from the RIBA, Ollie Riviere winning the Serjeant Award for Excellence in Drawing in 2014, and in Brighton's cross-discipline Nagoya University prize, with honorable mentions for Eve Olsen in 2015 and Katerina Demetriou in 2016.

 Ben's research is part of the contemporary resurgence of cybernetics and systems thinking amongst designers, and includes theoretical, historical and creative projects.
 Ben completed his PhD by architectural design in 2014, supervised by Neil Spiller and Ranulph Glanville at the Bartlett, UCL, and funded by the Arts and Humanities Research Council.
 This explored epistemological and ethical questions in relation to architecture through ideas from second order cybernetics and radical constructivism and a distinctive approach to drawing.
 Following this, Ben was appointed as Mellon Researcher at the Canadian Centre for Architecture in Montreal (2014-2016), as part of the collaborative research project 1945-1975: British Culture for Architecture.
 In this work, which was presented at the 2016 Lisbon Architecture Triennale, Ben has conducted archival research on Cedric Price and his collaboration with cybernetician Gordon Pask on the influential Fun Palace project.
 Ben is a member of the American Society for Cybernetics (ASC) and was awarded the Heinz von Foerster Award by the ASC in 2014.
 He has guest edited a number of journal special issues and is a frequent peer reviewer for international conferences and journals.